Simre1/neonote/Readme.md

 NeoNote is a terminal app to manage your notes.
 NeoNote stores your notes for you and provides filtering and searching options to find them easily.

-![Animated showcase of NeoNote](recordings/showcase.gif)
+![Animated showcase of NeoNote](recordings/showcase.gif) Video is for version 0.1.0!

 ## Features

 - Create/Edit/Delete Notes
 - Parses tags directly from your note
-- Filter notes based on tag and creation/modification date
+- Filter notes based on tags, searches and creation/modification date
-- Fuzzy search notes incrementally

 ## Installation